Is SEO Dead? Your Definitive Answer for 2020 and Beyond

 The constant changes to search engine algorithms and advances in technology have some worried that their time and hard work are useless.
 Despite the doubts, SEO has grown and allowed many businesses to thrive.

 The rumblings of “Is SEO dead?” are back again though.
 Is it finally true in 2020?

 Watch the video below and then keep scrolling to find out.

 While SEO isn’t the same as when it first started, it certainly isn’t dead.
 It remains crucial to get high rankings in Google and aim for a prime click-through rate.
 Keep reading to find out which techniques achieve top rankings and which ones have fallen by the wayside!

-Do you need an SEO specialist for 2019?
+Do you need an SEO management specialist for 2020?
 WebFX has been on the scene for 20+ years, but we continue to drive effective results — in fact, we’ve garnered over 255,000 page one rankings on Google for our clients.

 Contact us online or call us at 888-601-5359 today to speak to an expert and kickoff your campaign.

 Not all of SEO is in the grave, but there are several practices that aren’t reliable anymore.
 Outdated SEO techniques can cause rankings to drop and traffic to plummet.